A Farm Credit of Florida loan officer explains how to finance a land purchase, how it differs from a home loan and how to get your land loan approved.

 Our mission is to be a source of credit and related services for rural America.
 That is what we strive to do every day - to help rural America realize its dreams.

 You can learn more about Farm Credit of Florida and the services it offers on their website at farmcreditfl.com.
-If you’re ready to begin your search for the perfect rural property, view properties in Florida, Georgia, Texas, Mississippi and Louisiana on Rethink:Rural's parent company's website, raydientplaces.com.
+If you’re ready to begin your search for the perfect rural property, view properties in the South from Florida to Texas on Rethink:Rural's parent company's website, raydientplaces.com.